galeone/dynamic-training-bench/README.md

 Developers should focus on the model and inputs definitions only: they shouldn't waste their time rewriting training procedures, visualizations, metrics and so on.

-DTB uses python 3 and the latest Tensorflow release.
+DTB uses python 3.6 and the latest Tensorflow release (r1.0)

 # Standard workflow